 To focus on tobacco seems an obvious way to fall into this trap and wind up with a musty, earthy density.
 But Guerlain’s Vetiver uses licorice and a tart bergamot to make the tobacco note bloom, giving Vetiver an effervescent upper register.
 The real trick is that from the top through the basenotes Vetiver has a dry gin-like hissy pervasiveness that is far more durable that this range of notes typically is.
 The cool quality doesn’t actually feel mentholated or camphorous, but rather sheer and glassy, suggesting that it is cool to the touch.
 It’s the perfect storm of notes to create a rich, dry, cool atmosphere.

-Coolness seems to have become pronounced over the various reformulations.
-I know that many are saddened by reformulation.
-I seem to remember the Guerlain Vetiver a French friend wore in the late 80s and early 90s focused more on the dense, oily vetiver note itself.
+The chill seems to have become pronounced over the various reformulations.
+I seem to remember that the Guerlain Vetiver a French friend wore in the late 80s and early 90s focused more on the dense, oily vetiver note itself.
 I know the lightening of a fragrance as a result of reformulation is generally panned, but this cooler, more gin-like Vetiver * 1) lets me keep my cool in my warm climate and, 2) lifts the register of the tobacco note, making it effectively floral.
 The lightening doesn’t have to do with dilution, but an increased emphasis on the tenor range of notes.